Search for geospatial/GIS data

 Summary: Extent: 1 map Abstract: Map of Eaton County, Michigan, showing federal roads, state roads, county roads, gravel roads, and local roads.
 Notes: Includes road index.
 Indexed ancillary map on verso: Delta Township / C.M.
 Hoedeman 1957.
 Revised by MRN 1962.
 Scale approximately 1:84,500

-8. Title: Official map of Chippewa County, Michigan
+10. Title: Official road map of Eaton County, Michigan

 Contributors: